serbanghita/PHP-Testing-Starter/README.md

 [`UsernameTest`]:tests/ExceptionsTest/UsernameTest.php
 [Domain-Driven design]:https://leanpub.com/ddd-in-php

+#### `setExpectedException()`

 When you use the annotation, PHPUnit is simply expecting the test to throw an exception, not caring at what point in the test it happened.
-If you're using `setExpectedException()` you can easely debug your test and know exactly which error and where was thrown.
+If you're using `setExpectedException('InvalidArgument', 'Invalid username.')` you can easely debug your test and know exactly which error and where was thrown.

+#### `try/catch`

+You can also test your code by using `try/catch` blocks inside your unit tests and placing `$this->fail('The test has failed.')` inside `catch` statement or outside - `$this->fail('Failed to throw exception')`.
+Normally you should try to reduce the amount of code in your tests and avoid using `try/catch`.

 ## Chapter 5
 > Show me the money!